Hong Kong Fire Services Department: Training

 Fire and Ambulance Services Academy (FASA) provides initial training for recruit fire and ambulance personnel.
 It also provides refresher and advanced training courses for all fire personnel.
 Fire Services Ambulance Command Training School (FSACTS) provides initial and paramedic training to recruits and ambulance personnel.
 It also provides Advanced Ambulance Aid Training at first-responder level to serving fire personnel.
 The duration of various courses ranges from one day to 26 weeks.
 The fire and ambulance recruits who have successfully completed the initial training courses will be posted to fire stations and ambulance depots respectively to continue their on-the-job training in order to gain field experience.
 Apart from providing training for staff of other government departments, private organisations and overseas fire officers, FSTS also runs Youth Pre-employment Training Programmes and Smart Teen Challenge Camps for youngsters jointly with the Labour Department and the Education and Manpower Bureau respectively.
 FSACTS also provides initial and refresher training on cardio-pulmonary resuscitation to members of the public.
 In addition to overseas training on latest fire services technology and management skills, officers and instructors also attend various advanced courses conducted by overseas fire professionals in Hong Kong.

 Workshops

 The Workshops Division is responsible for all engineering matters relating to fire appliances, fire-fighting and rescue equipment.
 These include design, development, procurement, inspection and maintenance, fitting out, modification, testing and commissioning.

 Response times

-There are altogether 84 fire stations, 42 ambulance depots and 7 fireboat stations.
-They are strategically located to provide an emergency response for all areas.
+There are 84 fire stations, 42 ambulance depots and seven fireboat stations strategically located across the region.
 The graded response times for building fire calls are six minutes for built-up areas and nine to 23 minutes for areas of dispersed risks and isolated developments.
 For emergency ambulance services, the target response time is 12 minutes.
 The performance target is to achieve these response times in 92.5% of all calls.
 In 2024, 95.6% of building fire calls and 96.1% of emergency ambulance calls were responded to within the respective target response times.